 - Tank Mates

-Betta Fish Tank Heating
+Tank Heating (Water Temperature)

-Silk plants like the Marina Naturals Plant shown above is what we want to purchase for our Bettas.
+Silk plants like the Marina Naturals Plant shown above are what we want to purchase for our Bettas.
 Traditional plastic plants you will see at the pet store are not safe for a Betta Fish.
 This is because many will contain sharp edges and do not give way if the Betta runs into them.
 This leads to the delicate fins of the Betta Fish getting torn up which in turn causes injury and possible infection.
 We want to prevent as much harm to the delicate fins of our Betta, so let’s stay away from the hard plastic plants if we are going to shop for artificial plants.

 For hardscaping like rocks, we again want to watch out for sharp edges.
 Hardscaping for Betta Fish needs to be soft or round.
 You should be able to run your fingers through the hardscape and not get your fingers caught.
 If your fingers get caught, you have rough edges that will be dangerous to your Betta.
 Either consider sanding down the hardscape or picking another one.

-Frozen food is at the top of our list because you can get some of the highest quality blends and mixes.
+Frozen food is at the top of our list because you can get some of the highest-quality blends and mixes.
 Unfortunately, frozen foods are going to be the one food you will have a hard time finding online.
 Even if you do find it, the shipping costs can be expensive to the point where it is not worth it.
 Do yourself and your local store a favor and pick these up locally.
 I would recommend frozen blood worms, black worms, and daphnia.
 All can be found at your local pet stores.

 Pellet food would be the next food I would touch on.
 There is really only one pellet food I would recommend for a Betta.
 That would be NorthFin’s Betta Bits Food.